 Anderson Commons, our main dining center, is a trayless facility.
 This efficient move saves the campus 200,000 gallons of water each year and eliminates 150 pounds of wasted food each day.
 Overall, food waste is reduced by 26 percent.
 Dining services recently installed an energy-efficient dishwasher and a pulper that reduces solid waste 85% by volume, saving water, energy, and disposal fees.

-Other small steps toward sustainability include:
+Other steps toward sustainability include:

 - Moving from plastic to permanent salt and pepper shakers